eversonscherrer/dissector-polka/README.md

 5 - Open the pcap file, ready now just explore and enjoy

  ![Screen Shot 2022-01-19 at 13 51 33](https://user-images.githubusercontent.com/56919528/150177287-92604673-1d50-4de7-a730-b6cd517d95ee.png)

+## How to Install PolKA Wireshark Dissector on Linux

 # Conclusion
 In this code you: